Doctorate of Music: Indiana University

 Bachelor of Music: Indiana University

 He has given masterclasses and lectures in Munich, Frankfurt, Strasbourg, Dudelange, Namur, Portland, Seattle, Bloomington, Olympia, Greensboro, Harrisonburg, and Carbondale.
-Hamilton is an associate professor of music at Western, where he teaches theory, composition and electroacoustic music.
+Hamilton is a professor of music at Western, where he teaches theory, composition and electroacoustic music.
 He serves as director of the WWU Electroacoustic Music Studio (WWEAMS) and is a co-organizer of the Sound Culture Adventures Festival, the Bellingham Electronic Arts Festival (BEAF), and the Microtonal Adventures Festival.